 This policy is to ensure that the concentration risk, both by security and investment class, within the Funds is appropriate for the risk profile of those Funds.
-Asset class limits for the Funds can be seen in Part B of this document.
+Asset class limits for the Funds are set out in Part B of this document.